 - Peaceful transfer of power

-As the 2024 Election approaches, our aim is to push back on partisanship by getting citizens in every state to support these principles.
-Leaders from across Arizona's political spectrum are collaborating with the Arizona DRN to support these principles.
+Our aim is push back on partisanship by asking citizens in every state to support these principles.
+Leaders from across Arizona’s political spectrum are collaborating with the Arizona DRN to support these principles.

 Don Henninger has been a top media executive and business leader in Arizona for over 35 years, serving in a number of roles at The Phoenix Gazette/Arizona Republic, including managing editor.
 He then moved on to a 14-year run as publisher/CEO of the Phoenix Business Journal.

 Currently he is the founder and executive director of the Scottsdale Coalition of Today & Tomorrow, a non-profit, non-partisan group that works to educate and advocate on issues important to the city’s future.
-Henninger serves on a number of boards, including Family Promise, the Scottsdale Area Chamber of Commerce and Independent News Media.
+Henninger serves on a number of boards, including Family Promise and Independent News Media.
 He is the senior warden at St. Barnabas Episcopal Church and is on the advisory councils of Scottsdale Leadership and Scottsdale Community College.

 Before his election to Congress, Barber was the Director of a five county Head Start agency and then had a 32-year career with the Arizona Division of Developmental Disabilities serving as Regional Administrator and State Director.
 He was District Director for Congresswoman Gabby Giffords and Congresswoman Ann Kirkpatrick and Southern Arizona Director for Senator Mark Kelly.